flag of FranceFrench Accessibility Home Site Map Skiptocontent Contact Tours Travel Guide Visa Search

 • Private transport.

-Other services, like hotels, meals, desert transport, archaeological and museum guides, archaeological sites entrance fees, Acacus fees, etc, will be calculated on request, and will depend on the duration of stay, the kind of sites chosen, and the number of visitors.
-Please specify all the services required in your enquiry form.
+Other services, like hotels, meals, desert transport, archaeological and museum guides, archaeological sites entrance fees, etc, will be calculated on request, and will depend on the duration of stay, the kind of sites chosen, and the number of visitors.
+Please specify all the services required in your email.

 How much do I have to pay for my passport registration?

 All tourists and visitors have to register their passports with the Libyan police no later than one week after arrival.
 Your Libyan tour operator or travel agency will automatically arrange this for you.
-The fee for this service is normally about €10 (10 Euro) - free with us, as this is included with the visa.
-If your tour operator or agent fails to do this for you, you might be fined upon departure, an amount which can vary depending on circumstances.
+The fee for this service is normally about €10 (10 Euro) - often is included with the visa cost.
+If your tour operator or agent fails to do this for you, you might be fined an amount which can vary depending on circumstances.

 How much can I expect to pay for passport Arabic translation?